 There is currently nowhere in the U.S. where a minimum-wage renter working a 40-hour work week can afford a modest two-bedroom rental home at the average fair market rent.
 Working at the minimum wage of [state minimum wage] in [state], a wage-earner must work [# full-timejobs at minimum wage] full-time jobs or [# work hours per week at minimum wage] hours per week to afford a modest one-bedroom apartment and must work [# full-time jobs at minimum wage] full-time job(s) or [# work hours per week at minimum wage] hours per week to afford a two-bedroom apartment.
-But it's not just minimum wages that are insufficient: 13 of the 20 largest occupations in the United States do not pay enough for a worker to afford a modest two-bedroom apartment.
+But it's not just minimum wages that are insufficient: seven of the ten fastest growing occupations in America do not pay enough to afford a modest one-bedroom apartment.